Plant vs Animal cells

-Firstly, plant cells have a cell wall that surrounds the cell membrane, whereas animal cells do not.
+First, plant cells have a cell wall that surrounds the cell membrane – animal cells do not.
 This allows them to form an upright structure without the need for a skeleton.
-Second, they have two organelles that animal cells lack – chloroplasts and a large central vacuole.
+Second, they have two organelles that animal cells lack – chloroplasts, and a large central vacuole.
 These allow them to produce their own food through photosynthesis.

-Nucleus – the library – storage of DNA
+Basically – the library of everything – for the storage of DNA.

-Endoplasmic reticulum – the manufacturing center for proteins (with the help from ribosomes) and lipids
+A manufacturing center for proteins (with the help from ribosomes) and lipids.

-Golgi apparatus – hideous name but what it does is store the synthesized proteins and fats in the cell then delivers them where needed like of like a food delivery service.
+Great name ! – what it does is store the synthesized proteins and fats in the cell then delivers them where needed like of like a food delivery service.

-Ribosomes – the tiny organelle that synthesized proteins by reading the DNA (or actually a simpler copy called RNA)
+Tiny organelle that synthesized proteins by reading the DNA (or actually a simpler copy called RNA).

-Mitochondria – the energy maker!
-Converts raw materials into usable energy.
+The energy maker!
+Converts raw materials ( CO2 + H2O ) into usable energy.

-Vacuole – a big storage tank of food and water that also regulates internal pressure – it helps keep plants upright !
+A big storage tank of food and water that also regulates internal pressure – it is the basic structure needed to keep plants upright !